11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 The thundering herd problem occurs if many concurrent clients query a server.
 It degrades performance.

-They used jitter to prevent the thundering herd problem.
+So they added jitter to prevent the thundering herd problem.
 For example, they added jitter to the cache expiry of popular videos.

 10. Play the Long Game